 There has also been a ‘little’ (industry-shaking) update to how PPC ads are displayed that you may have heard about too.

-All in all, March has been a great month for search marketing innovations and updates – take a look at this and everything else that has been going on with SEO, PPC and SEM over the past few weeks in our round-up.
+All in all, March has been a great month for search marketing innovations and updates – take a look at this and everything else that has been going on with SEO and PPC over the past few weeks in our round-up.

 From discovering spam referrals through to frequently having to update Google Analytics filters to remove them from your data, spam referral sites are a marketing manager’s worst nightmare.
 This is especially true when it comes to data integrity and making meaningful decisions from search marketing.